mercwar/Quasar/README.md

 * Embed a specific emoji set directly into the headers or section blocks
 * Add an explicit cURL setup configuration block for setting up the server gateway

+# ⚖️ MERCWAR LEGAL SECTION

+All systems, interfaces, assets, and data‑handling mechanisms within the Mercwar Network—including AVIS‑DATALAKE, the Star Map Commander, and all affiliated gateways—operate under a permanent‑record public storage model.
+By using any Mercwar submission interface, you agree to the following binding conditions.

+### DATA SUBMISSION & STORAGE
+All submitted content is written directly into the AVIS‑DL public repository.
+Every file becomes a permanent, immutable entry in the public ledger.
+Files cannot be edited, renamed, removed, or obscured once written.

+Submitting content through any Mercwar gateway constitutes full consent to:
+- permanent public storage,
+- unrestricted public visibility,
+- and irreversible archival under the AVIS‑DL system.

+### USER RESPONSIBILITY
+You are solely responsible for the material you submit.
+You must ensure that your content:
+- contains no sensitive personal information,
+- contains no confidential or proprietary data,
+- and complies with all applicable laws and regulations.

+Mercwar assumes no liability for user‑submitted content or any consequences arising from its public availability.

+### SECURITY & PROHIBITED USE
+Mercwar systems automatically sanitize and validate incoming payloads.
+You may not upload:
+- malicious code,
+- harmful payloads,
+- illegal content,
+- or any material intended to disrupt or compromise system integrity.

+Violations may result in permanent termination of submission access.

+### COPYRIGHT & OWNERSHIP
+All original Mercwar assets—including logos, UI systems, Star Map designs, AVIS‑DL architecture, and documentation—are protected under applicable copyright law.

+User‑submitted content remains the intellectual property of the submitting party.
+However, by submitting content, you grant Mercwar a **perpetual, irrevocable, worldwide license** to store, display, and distribute the material as part of the AVIS‑DL public archive.

+### PLATFORM SCOPE
+Mercwar systems function as experimental, public‑facing technology demonstrations.
+By using these systems, you acknowledge:
+- their experimental nature,
+- the absence of warranties,
+- and the permanent, public nature of all submissions.

+Continued use of the Mercwar Network signifies acceptance of all terms in this Legal Section.

+Copyright © 2026 MercWar AI — All Rights Reserved.